Full-Time MBA (FTMBA) Policies

 Course waivers are intended to allow students to avoid the redundant study of subjects already mastered.
 They do not reduce the number of credits required to earn the degree.

-No more than two required MBA core courses can be waived.
+No more than 6 credits of required MBA core courses can be waived.
 The following courses may not be waived:

 Students wishing to request a course waiver should complete the Course Waiver Form and return it to their academic advisor.
 Course waiver requests will then be reviewed for approval by the Academic Director for the Full-Time MBA program.

-Olin Business School recognizes that students may wish to take course work outside of Olin in order to achieve an individual education.
-Students may elect to take course work in other divisions of Washington University, under the following conditions:
+Olin Business School recognizes that students may wish to take coursework outside of Olin in order to achieve an individualized education.
+Students may elect to take coursework in other divisions of Washington University, under the following conditions:

-• No such course may be taken during the first and second semesters of the program.
+• No such course may be taken during the first semester of the program.

 • Courses must be selected from the day division of our partner schools (courses offered through the School of Continuing & Professional Studies or in evening divisions are not eligible).